gangulymadhura/Data-Scientist-Nanodegree/Project1-Write_a_Data_Science_Blog/README.md

 The overall objective is to analyze Airbnb Bostons listings data and find answers to the questions below :
   1. How do listing prices change across locations and time ?
   2. What are the main drivers of listing price ?
-  3. What features of a listings influence customer satisfaction the most ?
+  3. Which features of a listings influence customer satisfaction the most ?

 <h2>Data Description</h2>